-If you want to get hold of a most premium Honor phone now, Honor 20 Pro is no doubt the device to look for.
+If you want to get hold of a most premium Honor phone now, Honor 20 Pro is undoubtedly the device to look for.
 The Chinese maker has inherited a rich experience of Huawei, which is a trendsetter, now mobile phones and networks.
-Honor, being the younger kid, has taken advantage of this exposure and successfully established its own identity, albeit, under the umbrella of Huawei.
+Being the younger kid, Honor has taken advantage of this exposure and successfully established its own identity, albeit under the umbrella of Huawei.

 Honor 20 Pro is my companion for over two months now, and my opinion about this device is quite positive.

-On my recent trip to the north of Pakistan, I carried this phone to avoid weighty DSLR because my entire trip had long trekking.
-I wasn’t sure about the quality of photos I was going to get through this phone, but it was a fair chance to test the camera prowess of Honor 20 Pro.
+On my recent trip to Pakistan’s north, I carried this phone to avoid weighty DSLR because my entire trip had long trekking.
+I wasn’t sure about the quality of photos I would get through this phone, but it was a fair chance to test the camera prowess of Honor 20 Pro.
 Honestly, I wouldn’t have worried had I carried Huawei P30 Pro because of its low light performance and the zooming it gives you.